developingAlex/lakedisappointment/README.md

     module.exports = Wishlist
     ```

-1. next up is routes for the wishlist:
+1. Next up is routes for the wishlist:

-    copy the products routes file and then edit it to change it to be about wishlists with a couple tweaks:
+    Copy the products routes file and then edit it to change it to be about wishlists with a couple tweaks:
     ```javascript
     const express = require('express')
     const Wishlist = require('../models/Wishlist')